marianogappa/chart/README.md

 go get -u github.com/MarianoGappa/chart
 ```

-or get the latest binary for your OS in the (Releases section)[https://github.com/MarianoGappa/chart/releases].
+or get the latest binary for your OS in the [Releases section](https://github.com/MarianoGappa/chart/releases).

 ## Example use cases